datawithsolu/datawithsolu/README.md

 ## ❤️ You can help me
 <div align="center">

-### Loved the project?
-Spread the love by giving it a ⭐!
+### Show some ❤️ by starring some of the repositories!

 </div>